 - Take into account the impacts of coastal development on views from the sea, and consider the impacts of proposed marine or coastal development (including further land reclamation, renewable energy and undersea cabling) on Jersey's marine setting. - The visual and environmental impacts of proposed marine energy schemes should be carefully considered.
-Such facilities should be sited to minimise their impacts on views of landmarks, and also on views from key viewpoints. - Work with ferry and shipping companies to reduce air and water pollution from vessels. - Continue work to record historic rock names before this traditional oral knowledge is lost. - Consider expanding the Coastal National Park to include parts of this Character Type within the Ramsar sites surrounding the reefs.
+Such facilities should be sited to minimise their impacts on views of landmarks, and also on views from key viewpoints. - Work with ferry and shipping companies to reduce air and water pollution from vessels. - Continue work to record historic rock names before this traditional oral knowledge is lost. - Consider expanding the Coastal National Park into this Character Type to include areas of valuable habitats, for example those associated with reefs.